Did you know that there are reasons to believe a number of Biblical prophecies have actually been fulfilled?

 Secondly, but just as importantly, in the gospels, the authors point out the moments when prophecies were fulfilled, so why wouldn't they mention that this prophecy of Jesus had been fulfilled since?
 Therefore, it is virtually certain that the gospels were written before 70 AD, when the temple was destroyed.

-On the cross, Jesus's followers have always maintained that He said, 'My God, my God, why have you forsaken me?', which is the first proper line in Psalm 22.
-Now you may wonder why would He quote this Psalm on the cross.
+On the cross, Jesus's followers have always maintained that he said, 'My God, my God, why have you forsaken me?', which is the first proper line in Psalm 22.
+Now you may wonder why would he quote this Psalm on the cross.
 The answer is immediately obvious if you read it.
 For instance, before crucifixion was invented, the character in the psalm says, 'They pierce my hands and my feet.
 All my bones are on display; people stare and gloat over me.
 They divide my clothes among them and cast lots for my garment.'
 These are unusually specific details about what Roman crucifixions involved, and there are more.
 Furthermore, gentiles (non-Jews) are predicted to turn to the God of Israel because of what was done through the Messiah—because of this death and His being rescued from it.

 Note that most Jews reject Jesus as the Messiah, so it is unsurprising that the passage I quoted from above causes them particular disquietude.
 The stock response is that the verse does not say 'they pierce my hands and my feet', but 'like a lion, my hands and my feet.'
 You may notice that the latter is a badly written sentence, which is not in keeping with the word of God.
 In addition, the oldest copies of the psalm that exist (older than Jesus) say pierce, not like a lion.
 If you were a powerful Jew who hated Christians and needed to hide one of their pieces of evidence from other Jews, lest they turn to Christianity, you might make the one-letter change to future copies of the Bible required to muddy the waters.
 However, even then, lions have gigantic fangs, so the meaning is not entirely lost.